bonomali/documentation-2/apps/README.md

 For developers wishing to follow the “immutable” containers model by rebuilding Docker images containing the application code and spinning up new containers with every application update, HyperForm provides an automated container replacement workflow that pulls that latest image in a registry and replaces the running container with the latest image.

-To set up a container redeployment (or replacement) profile, a user can select Container Redeploy Profile from the Action menu.
+To set up a container redeployment (or replacement) profile, a user can select Redeploy from the Action menu.

 A user can then select one of the stored Docker registries and enter the name of the image that should be used when replacing the running container.
 To register a Docker Hub, Nexus, Artifactory or Quay account, a user should navigate to Cloud Providers and clicking on the + to select Docker Registries.